cdoelling/century-list/README.md

 90. Plant 100 trees
 91. **Fast for a day** [11/17/2018] No Proof
 92. Circumnavigate the globe
-93. Donate enough for Platinum Level Movember
+93.
 94. Golf St. Andrews
 95. Golf Pebble Beach
 96. Cook food that I have killed
 97. Go a week without caffeine
 98. Dine at 10 Michelin 3 Star restaurants (1/10)
-99. Take Abigale to see the Grand Canyon
+99. Take Abigale and Brooks to see the Grand Canyon
 100. Read 20 books twice